Calm after a storm

 “There is a place of perfect peace in each one of us that nothing can harm or disturb.
 It is waiting for you in this very moment.” ~ Christopher Foster, The Happy Seeker

-It was one of the most memorable scenes I’ve ever experienced as a photojournalist.
-The image above shows how everyone was taking photos of a glorious sunset from the horizon.
+It was one of the most memorable scenes I’ve experienced as a photojournalist.
+When I shot this scene everyone was taking photos of a glorious sunset from the horizon.
 Behind us, however, a thunderstorm was menacingly brewing.
 And this kid whose expression I have captured, just turned and witnessed Mother Nature’s tempestuous unpredictability at its best.
 Quite overwhelming when you are at sea.

 As the winds started howling, everyone made a scramble inside the boat, leaving me to gather what I normally do, collecting a salvo of crazy scenes at the very last minute before a mad downpour.
 Thunder and lightning ensued.
 The woman with the camera tightened her hold on her jacket and dashed inside as well.
 I was left gawking at such formidable dark clouds in fascination.